zolantris/ValheimMods/src/ValheimRAFT/README.md

 are using non-beta if you want a stable experience.
 If you want to test previews, swap to the beta variant.

+## Changes of 3.6.x

+- 3.6.x Adds cannons, hand cannons (item) and turret prefabs.
+- Adds manual standalone turret controls as well as ship controls
+- Adds prefab recipe configs for cannons and walls/floors.
+- Adds wood 2x8 walls (sleek) this will remain until we get new hull assets.

+### Cannon Controls

+- Use the cannon
+- Hold block.
+W to tilt forward.
+S to tilt backwards.
+- Tap Block.
+To fire.
+- A/D to swap groups.
+Each group has a number representing the size.
+- Groups are based on the orientation of the vehicle or the placed vehicle control center (telescope direction).

 ## Tutorials

 This document contains generic tutorials and information on configuring the mod.